-So on Friday, I decided to book Saturday night away.
+One random Friday, I decided to book the Saturday night away, as you do.
 We have almost finished converting our camper van Wilma.
 (If you’ve not heard of her already, she features heavily in my interactive story video below, although the real Wilma is not bright orange and sadly not quite so magical!)

 If you’ve not seen it before, it’s aimed at young children, and my first attempt at making a vid so please be kind!! 😀

 Our own Wilma, however, isn’t quite finished, and most importantly, doesn’t have a heater, which, although the weather was forecast to be nice, is pretty essential in Britain in early March!
 So I had a bit of a search and discovered this website where I was able to specify the region, the dates and the sort of thing I was looking for.
 I fancied glamping, and found this amazing wooden pod on a farm with sheep roaming about and a lake out front with ducks, geese and we even saw a kingfisher.

 We checked in, bought some fresh eggs in the little farm shop on site, (courtesy of the chickens outside our pod), and unpacked our stuff, then we headed to the nearest town for fish and chips on the beach.
 In all honesty, it was a little disappointing, there were so many chippies and we chose the one rated fairly highly and it was distinctly average!
 Very greasy and expensive too.
 I’m not normally a whinger but the accompanying service with a grunt made the whole experience a little pants!